Quuxplusone/Advent/adventure-family-tree/field-guide.md

     The gimmick here is that dwarves speak in ROT1: "Don't let them use embalming fluid.
 I want to be stuffed with crab meat!"

-- ARNA0770: I've heard that the ability to decode ROT1 Dwarvish is used in at least one puzzle.

 ### Flying carpets

+- GOET0580:

 - WOOD0430: _You board the Persian rug, which promptly whisks you across the chasm._

-- GOET0580:

 ### Garden-path sentence

+- BRHA0017: _A little dwarf walks around a corner.
+He throws an axe at you, which misses, curses and runs off!_

 - CROW0000 (WOOD0350): _A little dwarf just walked around a corner, saw you, threw a little axe at you which missed, cursed, and ran away._

+- GIBI0375: _A little dwarf just walked around a corner, saw you, threw a little axe, missing you, cursed, and ran away._

+- HOWE0301: _A little dwarf walked around a corner & saw you.
+He threw a little axe which missed then ran away._

 - KNUT0350: _A little dwarf just walked around a corner, saw you, threw a little axe at you, cursed, and ran away.
 (The axe missed.)_

-- GIBI0375: _A little dwarf just walked around a corner, saw you, threw a little axe, missing you, cursed, and ran away._

 ### Genies and djinns